mllightitup/useful_things/README.md

 Done:

 1. Update constants.py to the newest template and delete unnecessary
-2. Async requests - DONE
+2. Async requests
-3. Curseforge API - DONE
+3. Curseforge API

 In progress: